 - 1. What are the membership requirements for joining SILC? - 2.
 What are the qualifications for securing a loan? - 3.
 What do you understand about women economic empowerment? - 4.
 What can you say about women's loan repayment trend? - 5.
-What changes do you observe in women lives in terms of their, - a) Ownership of assets? - b) Contribution to their family expenses like health and education? - 6.
+What changes do you observe in women lives in terms of their,a) Ownership of assets?b) Contribution to their family contribution to their family and a headth - b) Contribution to their family expenses like health and education? - 6.
 Are there any challenges facing women due to their participation in SILC? - 7.
-What ways does the program use to encourage participation of women in accessing its services? - 8.
-What else would like to share with me?
+What ways does the program use to encourage participation of women in accessing its services?

+8. What else would like to share with me?